lpatmo/make-your-own-microsite-without-spending-a-dime/README.md

 1. Why use Git? (audience question)
 2. `git status`, `git add .`, `git commit -am "commit message"`, and `git push`
 3. Create a branch named `gh-pages`: ```$ git checkout -b gh-pages``` Make sure your home page is at the base of your repo directory and is named index.html so that GitHub knows to display it.
+If you're not sure what branch you're in, type `$ git branch`.
+If you want to switch to another branch, type `$ git checkout [NAME OF OTHER BRANCH]`.
 4. Push your new branch to Github: ```$ git push origin gh-pages```
 5. After a few minutes, you'll see your brand new microsite at http://username.github.io/projectName/